NBKRedSpy/QM-DisplayMovementSpeedContinued/README.md

 `%UserProfile%\AppData\LocalLow\Magnum Scriptum Ltd\Quasimorph_ModConfigs\QM_DisplayMovementSpeedContinued\config.json`
 and change "Comma" [with a Unity Keycode of your choice (scroll down to the Properties section)](https://docs.unity3d.com/ScriptReference/KeyCode.html).

+# Text Issue
+There is a known issue where the text might be slightly covered or discolored.
+This is due to a change in how 0.8.5 renders units and may be addressed in future game updates.

 ## Source
 https://github.com/NBKRedSpy/QM-DisplayMovementSpeedContinued